maismuka/vps-ELK-server/README.md

 5. I am using debian 18.04 LTS

+6. your machine must have atleast 2Gb of RAM

 For this guide to work, all the steps are must in the correct (suggested) order;